Achievable logoAchievable logo

 Railroad ETCs

-Equipment trust certificates (ETCs) specifically from railroad companies are exempt.
-Common carriers like railroads already have other laws regulating how they do their financial business, so the Securities Act of 1933 doesn’t cover them.
+Equipment trust certificates (ETCs) issued specifically by railroad companies are exempt.
+Common carriers like railroads are already regulated under other laws for their financial activities, so the Securities Act of 1933 doesn’t cover them.

 Exempt transactions

-Even if an issuer and the security itself are not exempt, an exemption could be granted based on the way the security is sold to the public.
-In this section, we’ll cover two ways a non-exempt security could be offered by an issuer and still gain an exemption:
+Even if the issuer and the security itself are not exempt, an exemption may apply based on how the security is sold.
+This section covers two ways a non-exempt security can be offered and still qualify for an exemption:

 • Regulation D